Five Days One Summer: Cast

+Production

+The production team was based in Pontresina for the filming of most of the action sequences.
+Locations included Piz Palü, Morteratsch Glacier and Monte Disgrazia in the Eastern Swiss Alps.
+The film's Safety Officer, Hamish MacInnes, included a chapter about the work on location in his book Beyond the Ranges.

+German-Swiss-American mountaineer Norman Dyhrenfurth was second unit director and technical advisor for the film.

 Reception

 Five Days One Summer received negative reviews from critics and was a box-office bomb.
 It was the final film directed by Fred Zinnemann.
 He later remarked that "I'm not saying it was a good picture, but there was a degree of viciousness in the reviews.
 The pleasure some people took in tearing down the film really hurt."